Family Court Lawyers

 Getting Started

-It’s important to approach your former partner to participate in some form of dispute resolution.
-This may be as formal as a mediation or conciliation, or as casual as going for a coffee or communicating openly over email.
+It’s important to approach your former partner to participate in some form of dispute resolution before going to court.
+This may be as casual as going for a coffee or communicating openly over email.

 The aim is to try and reach an agreement which you both are comfortable with.
 By doing this, the final decision will not be left to the court - who make orders which they think are “just and equitable”, rather than what you or your former partner may specifically want.